Episode #9: Top Toy Companies That You Should Know

 Tap Play Below or Listen On iTunes | Spotify | Google Podcasts

 There's nothing more important to the success of your product pitch than really knowing the company that you're pitching to!
 Showing a great inventor item to the wrong company is almost as bad as not showing it to anyone at all.
 If your toy invention does not fit the target demographic of your potential manufacturing partner, you run the risk of losing their interest altogether.
-So for today's episode, The Toy Coach dives into a conversation about 6 top toy companies in the industry.
+So for today's episode, The Toy Coach dives into a conversation about the 6 most popular toy companies in the industry.
 We dive into the stories and toys of Hasbro, Mattel, MGA, Spinmaster, Goliath Games, and Funko.
-You'll get a mini-history lesson on each company, learn their most popular games, and most importantly learn about their history working with inventors.
+You'll get a mini-history lesson on each popular toy company, learn their most popular games, and most importantly learn about their history working with inventors.

-#3 Realize what you don’t know about your dream licensee, which is the company that you might partner with to manufacture your toy.
+#3 Realize what you don’t know about your dream licensee, which is the popular toy company that you might partner with to manufacture your toy.
 Take the time to research and find out what makes them stand up in a pitch meeting and say “oh yeah, that’s a great idea we neeeeed that.”

 • In 1926 Hasbro was known as the Hassenfeld Brothers.